-Senator LUGAR.
+Senator Lugar.
 Well, we thank you both for coming, and likewise our previous panel of witnesses.
 I think we have established a good committee record in preparation for our full committee consideration of this.
 I know the chairman's intent is to move promptly and this is the reason he called the hearing today and has asked you to come to it, and we appreciate your being with us.
-Having given this appreciation to you, I will adjourn the hearing and look forward to the Olympics.